 Pickaway County | $1.2 Million Settlement

-$1.2 million settlement on behalf of family of six-year-old girl who was crushed by a home delivery truck that backed over the girl while on her bike.
-Defense contended that her death was unavoidable accident on the part of the driver because girl rode her bike too close to the rear of the truck after it had stopped, thus putting her in “blind spot” of rearview mirrors.
-Defense also contended that absence of audible backup alarm on fleet delivery truck was not proximate cause of accident since audible alarm would not have provided sufficient warning to girl to permit her escape from harm’s way.
+A $1.2 million settlement on behalf of the family of a six-year-old girl who was crushed by a home delivery truck that backed over the girl while she was on her bike.
+The defense contended that her death was an unavoidable accident on the part of the driver because the girl rode her bike too close to the rear of the truck after it had stopped, thus putting her in the blind spot of the truck’s rearview mirrors.
+The defense also contended that the absence of an audible backup alarm on the fleet delivery truck was not the proximate cause of the accident since an audible alarm would not have provided sufficient warning to the girl to permit her to escape from harm’s way.

-Plaintiff contended that failure to have available rear-mounted convex mirrors on back of truck to eliminate blind spot created zone of danger for which defendant’s driver was responsible.
+The plaintiff contended that failure to have available rear-mounted convex mirrors on the back of the truck to eliminate the blind spot created a zone of danger for which the defendant’s driver was responsible.

 Dorsey v.
 Campbell Hauling